AndersonBrent/Invoice-Template-Application/README.md

 # Invoice

+REQUIREMENTS - GIT, Node.js

 SETUP -

-  requirements: GIT, Node.js

   Step 1).
 Download and install the requirements if you don't already have them.